-What should we
+What should we do

 Clinical tools help doctors monitor IPF and improve clinical care.
 WithIPF helps those who live with IPF to make the most of their daily lives.